Home > Business > DTP, CAD, video and graphics > UX designer, the key to a successful user experience

 In the same way, today we find UX designers who are more B-to-C oriented, others who are B-to-B, e-commerce specialists, or specialists in the banking-insurance sector, and so on.

 But the future of UX design also lies in eco-design challenges, where it will have to guarantee users an experience that respects the environment, but also human ecology.
-This last discipline is important for the future of UX design, as it enables us to respond to users' growing concerns about sustainability.
+This last discipline is important for the future of UX design, as it will enable us to respond to users' growing concerns about sustainability.

 Our expert